Professor & Director of Undergraduate Studies

 Prof. Kellogg is author or editor of five books and numerous articles.
 Her book, Law and the Transformation of Aztec Culture, 1500-1700, received Honorable Mention for the Howard Francis Cline Memorial Award from the Council on Latin American History.
 This book, based on Spanish and Nahuatl documentation, discusses law and social and cultural change among the Mexica of central Mexico in the pre- and post-conquest period.
 Her book, Weaving the Past: A History of Latin America’s Indigenous Women from the Prehispanic Period to the Present, was published by Oxford University Press in 2005.
-She is researching indigenous and mestizo authors of the late sixteenth and early seventeenth centuries of central Mexico for a book focused on how they reconstructed their histories and constructed a picture of early colonial life and politics.
+She is researching Aztec emotions in the late prehispanic and early colonial periods, with a special focus on the role of emotion during conquest.
 She has co-edited several volumes, including Dead Giveaways: Indigenous Testaments of Colonial Mesoamerica and the Andes (with Matthew Restall), Negotiation within Domination: New Spain’s Indian Pueblos Confront the Spanish State, (with Ethelia Ruiz).
 She also recently co-edited (with María Rodríguez-Shadow), a volume honoring the work of feminist archaeologist Rosemary Joyce, Género y arqueología en Mesoamérica.
 Homenaje a Rosemary A. Joyce, published by the Centro de Estudios de Antropología de la Mujer in 2013.
 Her article, “The Mysterious Mothers of Alva Ixtlilxochitl: Women, Kings and Power in Late Prehispanic and Conquest Tetzcoco” appears in that volume.
 The latter two were bi-national projects that included work by scholars in Mexico, the U.S., and elsewhere.

 “Alva Ixtlilxochitl’s Marina and Other Women of Conquest,” in Indigenous Historiography inColonial Mexico: Fernando Alva Ixtlilxochitl and His Legacy, eds.
-Jongsoo Lee and Galen Brokaw (University of Arizona Press, forthcoming).
+Jongsoo Lee and Galen Brokaw (University of Arizona Press, 2016).

 Negotiation within Domination: New Spain’s Indian Pueblos Confront the Spanish State, eds.
 Ethelia Ruiz Medrano and Susan Kellogg (University Press of Colorado 2010).